-Well, thank you, Neela, for that question.
+SECRETARY CLINTON: Well, thank you, Neela, for that question.
 I started off in public service working on behalf of children and children’s futures, so I am particularly sensitive to the problem that you just raised.

-Well, I think you’re right.
+SECRETARY CLINTON: Well, I think you’re right.
 I think that the problem of human trafficking and trafficking children into abuse, often the sex trade, is unfortunately all too common.
 And I’ve worked on this issue for many years.
 I’m not satisfied that we’re doing enough yet.
 But we need –

-We need strong laws in every country, we need to enforce those laws, and we need to make sure that children are rescued from being exploited in such cruel and inhumane ways.
-MODERATOR:
+SECRETARY CLINTON: We need strong laws in every country, we need to enforce those laws, and we need to make sure that children are rescued from being exploited in such cruel and inhumane ways.

-Neela, we’ll get back to you.
+MODERATOR: Neela, we’ll get back to you.
 Please stay on the line, because we have to have a round of questions.
-QUESTION: